SharePoint/sp-dev-docs/docs/general-development/how-to-create-external-event-receivers.md

 ## Required SharePoint components
 <a name="bkmk_SharePointComponents"> </a>

-To complete the whole system, the following components are required on the server that is running SharePoint 2013.
+To complete the whole system, the following components are required on the server that is running SharePoint.